 Because your body is now in a more natural position, you will get better rest.
 No more tossing and turning to get comfortable.
 Yes, it might feel a bit odd at first, but that is just because your body isn’t used to it – even if this is a more natural position for you to sleep in.
 Sleeping on a tatami mat, like a buckwheat hull pillow, allows your body heat to escape so that you don’t overheat, allowing you a peaceful night’s sleep.

-If sleeping on the floor is not your thing you can place a few tatami mats on a wooden base and top it off with a foam pad and Japanese futon (shikibuton/ shikifuton).
+If sleeping on the floor is not your thing, you can place a few tatami mats on a wooden base and top it off with a foam pad and Japanese futon (shikibuton/ shikifuton).
+Learn more about building your Japanese sleep system here.

 Tatami mats don’t like humidity as the rush could become moldy.
 You can use a dry cloth or mop to clean your tatami mat.
 Use strokes that follow the length of the rush instead of moving across them to avoid bending the rush and potentially breaking and pulling them out from the threads that hold them together.